Dimers and analytic torsion I: Electric correlators

 As $n\rightarrow\infty$, $|\E(\chi^{w_x-w_y}|X_\tau=z)|$ stays bounded away from 1 while $\P(X_\tau=z)\rightarrow 1$.
 Consequently $h(z)=0$.

 \item Uniqueness follows from 1.
-For existence, we set $h(z)=\E_z(\rho(\gamma))$, where $\gamma$ is the concatenation of a random walk started from $z$ stopped when it first hits $w$ and a fixed path from $w$ to $z$ (one may also reason on a branched cover of $M_V$, stopping the walk when it hits a lift of $w$).
-Then $h$ is bounded and harmonic except at $w$.
+For existence, we set $h(z)=\E_z(\rho(\gamma))$, where $\gamma$ is the concatenation of the sample path of a random walk started from $z$ stopped when it first hits $w$ and a fixed path from $w$ to $z$ (one may also reason on a branched cover of $M_V$, stopping the walk when it hits a lift of $w$).
+Then $h$ is bounded, $\rho$-multivalued and harmonic except at $w$.
 It is indeed not harmonic at $w$ by 1.
 Consequently it is proportional to $G_\rho(.,w)$.